wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

 1. Click **Publish** in the left pane.
 2. On the **Lifecycle Management** page, click **Publish**.
-3. Click **Go to Developer Portal** the select your account and proceed to sign in to the API developer portal.
+3. Click **Go to Developer Portal**.
+Then select an account and proceed to sign in to the API developer portal.

     ![Go to API Developer Portal](../assets/img/apis/go-to-devportal.png){.cInlineImage-full}

     You can see the published API in the API Developer Portal.

     ![List of published APIs in the API Developer Portal](../assets/img/apis/devportal.png){.cInlineImage-full}

 Congratulations!
 You have successfully created a REST API and published it on the API Developer Portal.